krux02/ast-pattern-matching/readme.md

         of false:
           m: array[10, T]

+Do not use `break` in `matchAstRecursive` yet, it is not implemented.
+The name `matchAstRecursive` is not final and it might get another name or syntax in the future, but this syntax will be kept for backwards compatibility.

 for more examples, take a look at the sourcecode.
 The file `tests/test1.nim` has a lot of examples that should you get started.